mikezucc/multirepocontext/README.md

 1. Launch MultiRepoContext
 2. Click "[+] Add Repository" to add a local repository
-3. Configure your Anthropic API key in settings
+3. Configure your Model API key in settings
 4. MultiRepoContext will automatically analyze your codebase and generate documentation
 5. Browse generated documentation in the detail pane

 ## Architecture

-- **Electron Desktop App**: Main UI for managing repositories
+- **Electron**: Main UI for managing repositories
 - **MultiRepoContext Daemon**: Background process that watches files and orchestrates analysis
 - **LLM Integration**: Uses Claude API for intelligent code understanding
 - **File Watcher**: Monitors changes and triggers incremental updates
+- **SQLite-Vec**: Vector database for storing embeddings

 ## Development